Commitment to the protection and security of personal information, including genetic information is of paramount importance to us.

 Account information: Information about your account can be found in our subscription terms and conditions.
 To use our Service, you must create an account.
-To create an account, you are asked to submit details such as name, email address and telephone number, age, and a password you create.
+To create an account, you are asked to submit details such as name (which may be a pseudonym of your choice), email address and telephone number, age, and a password you create.

 Information given by Users: this includes information that we may ask Users to provide from time to time for research processes, quality control and to improve the Service.
 For example, we may collect such information through direct correspondence, surveys, other activities through the Mobile App, Capsule or the website etc.

-We collect and process Users’ personal data for the following purposes:
+We use personal data for the following purposes:

 The lawful basis for processing users’ personal data